SonarSource/sonar-developer-toolset/README.md

 ## Code Style Configuration for Intellij

-Intellij IDEA users must install the plugin [Eclipse Code Formatter](http://plugins.jetbrains.com/plugin/?id=6546) and import Eclipse settings files:
+Intellij IDEA users must install the plugin [Adapter for Eclipse Code Formatter](http://plugins.jetbrains.com/plugin/?id=6546) and import Eclipse settings files:
 * check the "Use the Eclipse code formatter" option and use [sonar-formatter.xml](/eclipse/sonar-formatter.xml) as the Eclipse Java Formatter config file
 * check the "From file" option in the "Import order" section and use [sonar.importorder](/eclipse/sonar.importorder)